 The hotel attendant walked me down a very long, wide, immense stone hallway and showed me to my room.
 It was just what I needed!
-A small, cell-like room with a small bed, nightstand with no lamp, simple desk with a simple chair, high ceilings and a huge window on one of the stone walls.
+A small, cell-like room with a small bed, nightstand with no lamp, simple desk with a simple chair, high ceilings, and a huge window on one of the stone walls.
 The bathroom had an old fashioned toilet with the water tank hanging from the ceiling with a chain to pull for flushing.
-The door was old and worn and shower curtain was flimsy, but I was grateful to have my own room and I was glad to have a refuge away from the teeming crowds on the streets outside.
-The decor was the ultimate in Spartan, with no frills, no decoration and no color.
+The door was old and worn and the shower curtain was flimsy, but I was grateful to have my own room and I was glad to have a refuge away from the teeming crowds on the streets outside.
+The decor was the ultimate in Spartan, with no frills, no decoration, and no color.
 But I just wanted peace and quiet after my long, exhausting trek and this Benedictine monastery was perfect!!
-This was the Monastery of San Martiño Pinario which once belonged to the Benedictine order of monks from the 1200´s to the 1800´s.
-In the 1840´s, the Spanish government confiscated Church property and dissolved the Benedictine Order of monks and today it is a public building which houses pilgrims and tourists.
+This was the Monastery of San Martiño Pinario which once belonged to the Benedictine order of monks from the 1200s to the 1800s.
+In the 1840s, the Spanish government confiscated Church property and dissolved the Benedictine Order of monks and today it is a public building that houses pilgrims and tourists.

 As I stood under the portals around the enormous inner courtyard, with its massive stone fountain, I pictured Benedictine monks walking in silence through the huge stone building going to prayers or congregating in the cavernous dining room for meals.
 I wondered who had been the occupant of the small cell which was my sleeping quarter for the night.
 Later that evening when I returned to my room, the enormous three story structure with the moon and translucent grey clouds in the night sky, brought me thoughts of witchcraft and the horrors of the Black Death during the Middle Ages.
 I became kind of afraid to sleep in my stone cell alone…… but I took comfort in knowing that there had also been centuries of prayer within these stone walls.
 I slept comfortably and soundly.
 I woke up to take coffee and bread in the cavernous dining hall which had me as its only guest.
 A lone, friendly waiter brought me coffee.
 He poured it out of a giant silver tea kettle which looked like a relic from the Middle Ages.
 Our conversation about Los Angeles echoed off of the stone walls as if we were talking inside a Cathedral.
 It was definitely one of the most interesting breakfast settings I have ever experienced.